enessmr/enessmr/README.md

 - I actually need help in qml
 - my bday is the day 9/11 happened (fr)
 - cuda sucks bc not oss (we actually need a nouveau ver rn)
+- openai sux ass (cashgrab + telemetry + dumb ai is all the reasons)
+- for me deepseek isnt great as claude in coding but deepseek respects ur privacy (while claude can get ur location) atleast (deepseek v3 is closed source)
+- deepseek coder v3 shall exist rn ngl
+- deepseek coder v2 at ollama transfers your pc into a programmer but it's train data is outdated so i won't reccomend it

+### About my PC
+- it has a nvidia gtx 1060 3gb ("🖕 Fuck NVIDIA." - _Linus Torvalds_)
+- it has a r5 3600 which is ACTUALLY highend for my aaa emu gaming stuff, yt, working
+- 16gb of ram (enough for me but i'm very concerned about ram usage with like 69 brave windows with 69 tabs on each window who has a yt vid opened since everything is getting heftier, and emu's are _**VERY**_ concerning. at switch 2 emus it might crash my pc playing mario kart world, a switch emu uses like 10gb of ram while playing smo)
+- msi b450-m a pro max (i dont have the drivers but hey it works atleast)
+- 1 sata ssd who has windoes installed for some stuff, 1 hdd that has corrupted arch on it (yes i could mount it), 1 hdd that has lfs and my main storage (this is the 1tb hdd that i use), 1 1tb nvme for games and pretty heavy spicy super duper important stuff (due to the cpu overhead and mobo nv gen, nvme -> nvme copy speeds peak at 2.1gb/s)
+- it can run deepseek-r1:8b but the vram usage goes brr (yes i use ollama and quantization is inside ollama)

 ### My roasts vith AI's
 - Claude